 Design proposals include an internal landscaped courtyard deep within the terminal plan delivering ventilation, daylight, and an enhanced passenger experience.
 Externally, a new landscaped forecourt will create a regional destination for the public, staff and passengers with an unforgettable sense of place.

 Video: Noida International Airport’s Model

 A scale model of the airport was unveiled at the UP Foundation Day celebrations at Noida Haat in January 2021

-Page last updated: February 21, 2021.
-Have a question or spot an issue?
+Page last updated: May 3, 2021.
+Have a question or spot an error?
 Let me know here.